Language

 Adjustable Duration

-Test your easing at different speeds with the duration slider, ranging from 200ms for snappy micro-interactions to 3 seconds for slow, dramatic transitions.
+Test your easing at any speed with a duration slider from 200ms for snappy micro-interactions up to 3 seconds for slow, dramatic transitions.

 Frequently Asked Questions